zoujiaqing/Signal-Server/README.md

 - Written for Signal-Server v9.81.0
 - Documented with a Debian-based server implementation in mind, though nothing besides the dependancies notes should be Debian-specific
+- Currently in a minimum viable state - it starts and runs successfully, but who knows what it can do

 ## Branches

 - Currently this project is split into two branches: [main](https://github.com/JJTofflemire/Signal-Server/tree/main) and [post-surgery](https://github.com/JJTofflemire/Signal-Server/tree/post-surgery)

-  - `main` is for the original Signal-Server v9.81.0 source code and `post-surgery` is for any modifications made to the source code
+  - `main` is for the original Signal-Server v9.81.0 source code (with irrelevant files stripped out) and `post-surgery` is for any modifications made to the source code (while being very barebones)

     - Currently, `post-surgery` has only removed the `zkconfig` dependancy

+- These branches function identically, so for ease-of-use [main-recloner.sh](main-recloner.sh) and [post-surgery-recloner.sh](post-surgery-recloner.sh) manage switching between branches (and both get started with `quickstart.sh`)

 ## Useful Resources